Journal of Clinical Medicine Research, ISSN 1918-3003 print, 1918-3011 online, Open Access

 Figure 3.

-Figure 3.
-ROC curves of cervical elastography parameters in the main group.
+↓ Figure 4.
+ROC curves for cervicometry and elastography parameter.
 ROC: receiver operating characteristic.

 Figure 4.